-- VELUX Group launched the Natural Forest Regeneration for Enhanced Carbon Stocks (FRECAR) project with WWF International.
+- Businesses are taking measures to address biodiversity loss such as partnering with NGOs to measure the impact of their infrastructure on wildlife and tackling deforestation. - VELUX Group launched the Natural Forest Regeneration for Enhanced Carbon Stocks (FRECAR) project with WWF International.
 The project is expected to provide a saving of around one million tonnes of CO2 and return Uganda's natural landscape back to 1990 levels. - To drive action on nature-based climate solutions, Unilever is working with Business for Nature, One Planet Business for Biodiversity (OP2B), the World Business Council for Sustainable Development, the World Economic Forum, the Science Based Targets Network and WWF amongst others.
 Unilever has committed to a deforestation-free supply chain by 2023, which means that palm oil, paper and cardboard, tea, soy and cocoa will be sourced from locations recognised as deforestation and conversion-free, thus ensuring that natural ecosystems have not been transformed into farmland. - Unilever's Beauty & Wellbeing and Personal Care business groups have committed to protect and regenerate 1.5 million hectares of land, forests and oceans by 2030. - Unilever has developed tools such as Sustainable Agriculture Code, People & Nature Policy and Regenerative Agriculture Principles to tackle biodiversity loss by working with the company's suppliers.
 People & Nature Policy, for instance, requires Unilever's direct suppliers to collaborate in adopting regenerative agriculture practices, focusing on restoring soil health, improving water quality, increasing on-farm biodiversity and improving climate resilience. - Iberdrola has been reporting on biodiversity since 2007 and has raised its ambitions by developing a plan for a net positive impact on biodiversity by 2030, especially focusing on the species impact side doing a lot of investigative research and development activities. - CEMEX has developed its own Biodiversity Action Plans (BAPs) as a tool to achieve a Net Positive Impact on biodiversity (as part of the CEMEX 2030 Sustainable Development Plan) as well as a Biodiversity Policy.
 The BAPs target actions to conserve priority wildlife species within CEMEX sites, promoting collaborative partnerships regardless of location, proximity to areas of high ecological value or expertise in biodiversity management. - CEMEX has quarry rehabilitation plans in most of its operations and many examples of successful rehabilitation projects focused on biodiversity conservation.
 The company also cooperates with conservation organizations in Europe, the USA, Mexico and others.
-For example, to enhance company's performance, in 2007 CEMEX signed a 10-year agreement with BirdLife International, one of the world's most important conservation organizations. - More than 330 business and financial institutions from 52 countries with combined revenues of more than \$1.5 trillion signed the 'Make it mandatory' pledge urging world leaders to adopt, in Target 15 of the Global Biodiversity Framework, mandatory requirements for all large businesses and financial institutions to assess and disclose their impacts and dependencies on biodiversity by 2030.
-Signatories include Iberdrola, IKEA, dsm-firmenich, EDF, Salesforce, Unilever and more. - Lidl and WWF have initiated a five-year partnership to enhance supply chain sustainability across 31 countries by promoting biodiversity, responsible resource management, and improved supply chain traceability, aiming to halve the environmental impact of Lidl's food products. - Tetra Pak has launched a new nature strategy, aligning with UN biodiversity targets and focusing on halting biodiversity loss, enhancing water security, and implementing specific goals like sourcing raw materials sustainably and reducing water usage. - Engie, GSK and Kering, have had their nature strategies approved by Business for Nature as part of their It's Now for Nature" campaign.
-Strategies are being reviewed on an ongoing basis in the run up to COP16 - Low Carbon, in partnership with Lancaster University, is pioneering state-of-the-art technologies to measure biodiversity on solar farms.
-The new study aims to shed new light on the impact of solar farms on nature by deploying artificial intelligence (AI) technology alongside cutting-edge acoustic monitoring devices to assess pollinators.
+For example, to enhance company's performance, in 2007 CEMEX signed a 10-year agreement with BirdLife International, one of the world's most important conservation organizations. - DSM addresses its impacts on biodiversity and natural ecosystems through the DSM Responsible Care Plan, especially focusing on GHG emissions reduction, water stewardship and waste management programs.
+DSM aims to make animal farming more sustainable, to enable better food, nutrition and health for all within planetary boundaries.
+Their solutions include enabling the livestock sector change from within and produce sustainable and nutritious foods that put less pressure on our planet. - More than 330 business and financial institutions from 52 countries with combined revenues of more than \$1.5 trillion signed the 'Make it mandatory' pledge urging world leaders to adopt, in Target 15 of the Global Biodiversity Framework, mandatory requirements for all large businesses and financial institutions to assess and disclose their impacts and dependencies on biodiversity by 2030.
+Signatories include Iberdrola, IKEA, DSM, EDF, Salesforce, Unilever and more.